aptech/docs/docs/CR-gdaWrite.rst

 Remarks
 -------

-gdaWrite adds the data in x to the end of the variable data in filename, and gives the variable the name contained in varname.
+:func:`gdaWrite` adds the data in *x* to the end of the variable data in *filename*, and gives the variable the name contained in *varname*.

 Examples